 - ½ lemon

-Trim both ends of the sweet potato, then slice it into 0.4 inch (1cm) thick rounds.
-Soak them in water for about 5 minutes to remove any scum.
+Trim both ends of sweet potato, then slice it into ⅖-inch (1cm) thick rounds.
+Soak the slices in water (not included in the recipe) for about 5 minutes to remove any astringency.

 Step 2